syng828/syng828/README.md

 Some of the things I am doing currently include working on Claire, an AI skincare app, and working on BravoBall, a soccer training app.
 I am also taking a CodePath course called Applied AI Engineering.

+During the summer, I will be a software engineering intern at Veeva and an AI/ML fellow at Break Through Tech.

+Feel free to connect with me with my contacts below.

+<h3 align="left">Contacts:</h3>
 <p align="left">
 <a href="https://linkedin.com/in/stephanie-ng-" target="blank"><img align="center" src="https://raw.githubusercontent.com/rahuldkjain/github-profile-readme-generator/master/src/images/icons/Social/linked-in-alt.svg" alt="stephanie-ng-" height="30" width="40" /></a>
+<p>Gmail: syng828@gmail.com</p>
 </p>

 <h3 align="left">Languages and Tools:</h3>